juliakloiber/superrr/_posts/superrr-lab-blog/2024-03-28-Critiquing futures.md

 <ul>
     <li>For whom is your future scenario built (e.g. geography, language, ability, origin, education, class, gender, race, age, sexual orientation, religion), and for whom is it not built?
 Is that what you intended?</li>
     <li>
         How does this scenario affect different groups/entities/beings in society?
-        <ul><li>Can you identify adverse effects it might have on specific groups/entities/beings, and what are these?</li></ul>
+Can you identify adverse effects it might have on specific groups/entities/beings, and what are these?
     </li>
     <li>How does your future leave room for other, diverging or alternative futures?</li>
     <li>
         Does your scenario describe a future that is supposed to be “universal” or “global” in scope?
-        <ul><li>If yes, does this include neglecting the existence of other cultures, approaches, and lifestyles, and how can you justify its universal claim?</li></ul>
+If yes, does this include neglecting the existence of other cultures, approaches, and lifestyles, and how can you justify its universal claim?
     </li>
     <li>How do you ensure that everyone affected by your scenario also has a say in creating this future?</li>
 </ul>